 |MGT 580 Health Delivery Systems||3 SH|

-Analysis of budget development by type of health services agency.
-Third party reimbursement, short-term and long-term capital financing, cash flow, sources of revenue, cost effectiveness and cost containment are studied.
-Addressed through a study of concepts, tools and techniques.
+This course focuses on analysis of budget development by type of health-services agency.
+Third-party reimbursement, short-term and long-term capital financing, cash flow, sources of revenue, cost effectiveness, and cost containment are studied.
+Topics are addressed through a study of concepts, tools and techniques.
 Prerequisite: MGT 580.

 |MGT 583 Continuum of Gerontological Services||3 SH|

-This course describes the continuum of long-tern care, and the basic need for health wellness and prevention services’ integration and financing.
-The different programs to care for older persons in hospitals, Hospices, housing arrangement and the home are reviewed.
+This course describes the continuum of long-tern care and the basic need for health wellness and prevention services’ integration and financing.
+The different programs to care for older persons in hospitals, hospices, housing arrangement, and the home are reviewed.
 Adult day care, HMOs, PACE, and integrated delivery systems are introduced.
-The various caregivers, living arrangements, care, and the need to protect older persons from abuse, neglect and as victims are emphasized.
-Corequisite: PSY/GRS 580.
+The various caregivers, living arrangements, care, and the need to protect older persons from abuse, neglect, and victimization are emphasized.
+Corequisite: PSY 580.

 |MGT 584 Long-Term Care Administration||3 SH|

-This course addresses long-term care policy, particularly for the elderly, and includes: definitions, goals, targets for care, organization (including home-based versus institutional care), quality assurance, personnel, family roles, financing and payment mechanisms, and the relationship between long-term care, acute care and housing.
-Prerequisite: MGT 580 and MGT 582.
+This course addresses long-term care policy, particularly for the elderly, and includes definitions, goals, targets for care, organization (including home-based versus institutional care), quality assurance, personnel, family roles, financing and payment mechanisms, and the relationship between long-term care, acute care, and housing.
+Prerequisites: MGT 580 and MGT 582.

-This course focuses on models of current procedures in health services evaluation and review, professional associations’ standards and evaluation and evaluation by state and federal agencies.
-Topics include administration and clinical evaluations, peer review organizations and accreditation.
-Prerequisite: MGT 580 and MGT 582.
+This course focuses on models of current procedures in health-services evaluation and review, professional associations’ standards and evaluation, and evaluation by state and federal agencies.
+Topics include administration and clinical evaluations, peer review organizations, and accreditation.
+Prerequisites: MGT 580 and MGT 582.

 This course in marketing management for health services examines the problem of organizational response to consumer desires and needs in the context of a changing market for health services.
-Consumer behavior and development of marketing mix, product policy, and market strategy appropriate to various health service institutions are covered.
-Prerequisite: MGT 580 and MGT 582.
+Consumer behavior and development of marketing mix, product policy, and market strategy appropriate to various health-service institutions are covered.
+Prerequisites: MGT 580 and MGT 582.